Meet the Man Behind The Iron FairiesWritten by Hive Life

 Growing up in Fremantle, Western Australia, Ashley Sutton didn’t have it easy.
 After dropping out of school at 14, he worked in the mines until he started a steel business at 21.
-Today, he is the mastermind behind some of Asia’s most famous bar designs including The Iron Fairies.
+Today, he is the mastermind behind some of Asia’s most famous bar designs including The Iron Fairies – a dazzling escape just a 5 minute walk away from The Hive Central.
 Inspired by the children’s stories he wrote, Ashley discusses how his design career began by chance, tasting his first alcoholic drink at 31 and why he would rather build a submarine.

 Inspired by Ashley’s trilogy of children’s books about iron fairies, sales of his books picked up in the States which lead to the launch of iron figurines.
 Ashley explains, “I built a factory in Bangkok to keep up with the demand for the figurines.
 People loved visiting the factory to watch my staff make the fairies so eventually I added a bar and kitchen and that’s where it all began.”

 Having crafted intricate interiors of over 28 bars and restaurants on his résumé spread across Asia, Ashley is back in Hong Kong to oversee progress on 3 further collaborations with the restaurant group – Dining Concepts.
 Surprisingly, Ashley is unpredictable – his personality is reflected in each and every one of his much-anticipated bar designs.
 Over a glass of wine, Ashley discusses his fascinating career path which has lead to him become, amongst other things, an acclaimed author and award-winning concept designer.

 Can you tell us about your early childhood and early career?